 Where Can I Find a Psychedelic Drugs Treatment?

-There are several places where you can find help for psychedelic drugs addiction in Canada.
-There are different settings such as residential, outpatient, etc. Is a detox needed?
-Alternatively, you might want a drug rehab center in order to help with psychedelic drugs addiction.
-One of our counselors can do an assessment and give you the best option for psychedelic drugs programs for you or someone you love.
+There are several places where you can find help for psychedelic drug addiction in Canada.
+There are different settings such as residential, outpatient, etc. Is a detox treatment needed?
+Alternatively, you might want a drug rehab center in order to help with psychedelic drug addiction.
+One of our counselors can do an assessment and give you the best option for psychedelic drug programs for you or someone you love.
 Let us help you.

 Salvia is a type of sage that belongs to the mint family and contains a psychoactive ingredient that affects a person's mood, behavior, and perception.
 When the plant is used, it is either chewed, smoked, or swallowed, but it is also found as dried leaves, plant cuttings, extracts, and concentrates.
 Within Canada, there is no industrial or commercial use for Salvia Divinorum.
 The short-term effects of salvia differ from person to person, and it does include mental and physical effects.
 Some of the effects are similar to other types of hallucinogens, such as ketamine.
 The effects depend on how much is used, the purity of the product, its strength, how it was taken, and the person's mood and expectations from using the drugs.
 Salvia divinorum is illegal in Canada and scheduled under the Controlled Drugs and Substances Act.